chef-cookbooks/iptables/README.md

 end
 ```

-To create a rule without using a template resource use the `lines` property
+To create a rule without using a template resource use the `lines` property:

 ```ruby
 iptables_rule 'http_8080' do